osg-htc/dosar/docs/ASP2024/AnalysisExample.md

 ### Step 1: Create simulated data using the grid

-_Note: Since the new training VMs on OSpool do not support running root, we will run root on the local desktops instead of using condor.
-So we will not need the condor submit scripts below but we will leave the instructions for them for future reference._
+_Note: We have introduced the option of skipping the grid (condor) submit steps, if time is short.
+So you can skip the condor submit scripts below if you wish, although they will still work._

 Now in your test directory we will create the three files: `run-root.cmd`, `run-root.sh`, and `run-root.C` with the contents given below.
 This may require running an editor such as `emacs` or nano on your local desktop.